Sunday, December 23, 2012

 Our dog, Maxwell is the nicest, most social animal on the face of the earth.
 He is a big dog and from outside appearances could be viewed as threatening.
 But this dog wouldn’t harm a fly.
 Even in situations where he is being threatened by another dog, he is very calm, very social.
 But Max is 11 years old and twice in the past month or so, I have seen evidence that Max is not quite the same Max.

 Over Easter we were over at my in-laws and we had family over.
-We had just finished our meal on Good Friday and during the meal Max was relegated tIMG_9070Ao the basement.
+We had just finished our meal on Good Friday and during the meal Max was relegated to the basement.
 This was just cause of the nuisance factor.
 But we were done now so we invited Max up not thinking anything of it.
 Max was grazing under the table looking for any scraps which we don’t like but it is what dogs do.
 The youngest boy of my wife’s cousin was calmly petting the dog.
 AND THEN IT HAPPENED!
 In a fraction of a moment, the dog turned and bit the little boy.
 Never, ever seen it happen.
 And this was not just a little attention getter – he broke skin.

 Then a few weeks ago, I caught Max in the middle of licking our nice wood floor which drives Deb and I nuts.
 He retreats to his cage when caught in something like this but I wouldn’t let him get away in his retreat.
 I grabbed him with the intention of showing him his sin of licking our floor.
 While I was grabbing him, he yelped and nipped at me.
 So twice in one month what had never happened before.
 Could Max be turning the page to cranky old doggyness?
 Something to keep in mind when we have people over.